 Contemporary

-This classification applies to boats built in the last 25 years.
+This classification applies to boats built in the last 25 years, meaning 2002 or newer in 2026.
 Contemporary boats are the most modern vessels on the market, offering the latest technology, materials, and construction techniques.
 They feature advanced design elements, cutting-edge features, and the highest level of performance and comfort.

 It's worth noting that, in the past, a boat's classification also depended on the hull's material, but that's no longer the case.
 Even aluminum and fiberglass boats can now be considered “late classics” or “classics.”